wkumari/draft-wkumari-dnsop-multiple-responses/README.md

-   No modifications need to be made to stub-resolvers to get the predominate benefit of this protocol, since the majority of the speed gain will take place between the validating recursive resolver and the authoritative name server.
-However, stub resolvers may wish to query directly for the Additional RR if it wants to pre-query for data that will likely be needed in the process of supporting its application.
+   No modifications need to be made to stub-resolvers to get the predominate benefit of this protocol, since the majority of the speed gain will take place between the validating recursive resolver and